After years of traveling and living abroad, I feel like I have lived many lives, and they have all lead me to this place right here.

 4 months in and I was struggling in a way I never had done.
 Full of guilt, anxious, and tired of being tired.

 I got up at 5am to put Giorgia back into her cot after a feed and my legs went from underneath me.
 I crawled out of the room on my hands and knees.
 My back had relapsed.
-By morning time I was crouched on the living room floor simultaneously sobbing, pumping milk (that would later be poured into the sink after a heavy dose of painkillers), and talking my husband through the motions of getting Anna off to nursery school.
+By morning time I was crouched on the living room floor simultaneously sobbing, pumping milk (that would later be poured into the sink after a heavy dose of painkillers), and talking my husband through the motions of getting Anna off to nursery school which was open for a short time.
 In my physical state I had no choice but to lay on my back for the days following.

 Life always has a beautiful, yet sometimes shocking way of slowing the wheels in motion.

-My inner fire began to light up, and that propelled me to sign up for a 3 month coaching programme called Courage to Create with my incredible friend Claudia Whitney.
-This helped me clarify how I wanted to step back into the world within the early stages of motherhood.
+Feeling my fire begin to light up again propelled me to sign up for a 3 month coaching programme called Courage to Create with my incredible friend Claudia Whitney.
+This offered me a space to feel seen, heard and acknowledged, and within that I started to heal feelings I had internalised.
+The programme also helped me clarify how I wanted to step back into the world, and my work, in the early stages of motherhood.
 I knew I wanted to continue my teaching.
-I also knew I wanted to further weave my counselling and mentoring experience into my work of supporting and coach women and mothers.
+I also knew I wanted to further weave my counselling and mentoring experience into my work of supporting and coaching women and mothers.

 I wasn't able to articulate it at the time, but the passage into motherhood hugely impacted my identity.
 It felt lonely and hard.
 It was a constant dance between following my intuition and then being influenced and pulled away from my centre.
 Without family around for support I was exhausted.
 I found it difficult really connecting to other mothers that I bumped into through baby groups.
-Everything I had pinned my identity on I had stepped away from.
-In some cases I had burnt my bridges.
+Within the endless conversations about feeding and sleeping, I craved deeper and more meaningful conversations with like-minded women.
+It felt like everything I had pinned my identity on was no longer a reality.
 I felt like I had been thrown in to the depths of a forest without a compass.

 I began going to a postnatal pilates class locally where I could take Anna with me.